frenck/spook/documentation/integrations/group.md

 :alt: Screenshot showing an repair raised by Spook for a group that has an unknown member entity.
 :align: center

-Spook found an issue with a group that has an non-existing entity as a member.
+Spook found an issue with a group that has a non-existing entity as a member.
 ```

 ## Devices & entities